Tom-Wicks/AndroidProjects/README.md

 This repository contains the source code and APK files for a set of Android applications I made during my time at university, using Android Studio.
 Unfortunately the original repositories I used for development are no longer accessible, so the version history of these apps are unavailable.\
 \
 The first application is a simple MP3 player, with support for different playback speeds.
-The second is a movement tracking app, which uses Open Street Map and GPS to record statistics on the users movement.\
+The second is a movement tracking app, which uses Open Street Map and GPS to record statistics on the user's movement.\
 \
 Note that you will need to manually enable the necessary permissions for each app.\
 \